 Writing a good product description that both sells and ranks in search doesn’t require a master’s in creative writing.
 But you do need to know your audience, have a creative direction, and define your style.

 Before we dive in, remember that a product description is just part of the puzzle.
 Images and product videos are powerful online selling tools that work in harmony with your product description, and they’re not hard to create.
-See how to use your cell phone to take professional-quality product photos and videos.
+See how to use your cell phone to take professional-quality product photos.

 Once you have quality photos and great product descriptions, make sure your online store is just as snazzy.
 We recommend using Square’s Online Store.
 Square is a free POS system that can also set you up with a professional eCommerce website for a small monthly fee.
 Click here for a free trial.